moj-analytical-services/mojap-aws-tools-demo/README.md

 [/creating_and_maintaining_database_tables_in_athena.ipynb]

 How to create new databases, add tables to a database using SQL queries and adding more data to these tables.
 (All using Athena SQL.)

+## Updating DB with Deltas

+[/updating_db_with_deltas.ipynb]

+Using these set of tools to maintain a database based on recieving regular deltas of data extracts.
+We demonstrate how to create a table of deltas followed by another set of tables that run a report off based on what the deltas looked like at a given date.

 ## Data Conformance and DBs